 An integrated study of pharmacology presenting the pharmacodynamics and pharmacotherapeutics of common classes of drugs which include anti-inflammatory, analgesic, muscle relaxant, psychotropic, anti-microbial, and diabetic medications.
 Factors emphasized include indications, contraindications, adverse reactions, and the implications for physical therapy care.
-Prerequisites: DPT 5134 and satisfactory completion of all coursework in previous semesters topics is developed through lecture, discussion and case-based examples.
-Prerequisites: DPT 5152; 5243; satisfactory completion of all coursework in previous semestersCourse changes to DPT 5361 Outcome Assessment 2-0-1 beginning Summer 2018
+Prerequisites: Successful completion of all coursework in previous semesters

-DPT 5362 OUTCOME ASSESSMENT 2-0-2
+DPT 5361 OUTCOME ASSESSMENT 2-0-1

 This course explores approaches to the appraisal of health, functional outcomes, and the effectiveness of physical therapy interventions.
 Students study specific metrics utilized for outcomes assessment, and analyze common health and rehabilitation outcomes measures in terms of reliability, validity, clinical utility, and cost effectiveness.
-A working knowledge of these
+A working knowledge of these topics is developed through lecture, discussion and case-based examples.
+Prerequisites: Successful completion of all coursework in previous semesters